 The feeling of being in a mythical garden of the ancient past was emphasized by statues (either original ancient statues or just similar to them), columns, reliefs, etc. During the long period of neglect of the villa by the Este, works of art and marbles were sold or stolen.
 The restoration effort carried out by Italian authorities after 1919 has in part recreated the original decoration of the gardens.

-Fishing ponds seen from Fontana dell'Organo
+Fish ponds seen from Fontana dell'Organo

 loved to walk.

-The fishing ponds were part of an axis which was perpendicular to that between the entrance gate and the palace.
+The fish ponds were part of an axis which was perpendicular to that between the entrance gate and the palace.
 It was the most imposing part of the gardens, that which best showed the engineering skills of Ligorio's assistants: Alberto Galvani, who worked for the Este at Ferrara, Tommaso Chiruchi, who was involved in designing the fountains of Villa Lante di Bagnaia and Claude Venard, a French hydraulic engineer who developed the mechanisms for activating the fountains.

 (left) Gran Loggia with westward view; (right) "Rometta" seen from Gran Loggia